Skip to main content

 "The Encyclopedia of International Development provides definitions and discussions of the key concepts, controversies, and actors associated with international development for a readership of development workers, teachers and students.
 With 600 entries ranging in length from shorter factual studies to more in-depth essays, a comprehensive system of cross references and a full index, it is the most definitive guide to international development yet published."
 "This encyclopedia will provide crucial information for universities, students and professional organizations involved with international development, or those interested in related topics such as international studies or other studies of social and economic change today."--BOOK JACKET.
 Distributed by Syndetic Solutions, Inc.

-• International Development Dictionary, The [HIL-REF HF1359 .F79 1991]
+• The international development dictionary [HIL-REF HF1359 .F79 1991]

-• Encyclopedia of global studies [HIL-REF JZ1318 .E626 2012]
+• Encyclopedia of global studies [HIL-REF JZ1318 .E626 2012 ]

 The Encyclopedia of Global Studies is the reference work for the emerging field of global studies.
 It covers both transnational topics and intellectual approaches to the study of global themes, including: the globalization of economies and technologies; the diaspora of cultures and dispersion of peoples; the transnational aspects of social and political change; the global impact of environmental, technological and health changes; and the organizations and issues related to global civil society.